Today I am talking about a new free product I am now using all the time when I quickly need a custom edited globe for one of my designs.

 So far, so good.
 Now it’s time to unlock your first layer ‘PowerGlobe’.

-Select the PowerGlobe object by clicking on the left part of the globe with the selection tool or by selecting everything pressing CMD+A or CTRL+A. With everything selected, open up the Graphic Styles palette.
+To select the PowerGlobe object, click on the left part of the globe using the selection tool or press CMD+A or CTRL+A to select everything.
+Once everything is selected, open the Graphic Styles palette.

 The Graphic Styles palette contains several styles to control the rotation of the globe and to choose different lights for illuminating the globe.
 The names of the graphic styles for choosing your lights all start with the word ‘Light’.
 All the other graphic styles are for controlling the rotation of the globe.

-Be sure to lock back the layer ‘PowerGlobe’ when you’re done with centering the globe.
+Please remember to lock the ‘PowerGlobe’ layer after centering the globe.

 You don’t need to have lights, if you prefer a flat look then you just set the Lights layer invisible.

-Make sure only the layer ‘Shadow’ is unlocked.
-Select the actual shadow by clicking somewhere on the globe with the selection tool or by pressing CMD+A or CTRL+A to select everything on the layer.
-Next open up the Appearance palette.
+Please ensure that only the ‘Shadow’ layer is unlocked.
+Select the actual shadow by clicking anywhere on the globe using the selection tool or by pressing CMD+A or CTRL+A to select everything on the layer.
+Then, open the Appearance palette.

 In the appearance palette click on the line that says ‘Drop Shadow’.
 This will open up the ‘Drop Shadow’ dialog box.